Code-4-Community/learning-resources/jumpstart-week-5/README.md

 it is expected to.
 If you haven't encountered tests before, whether that's because you're new to development or just never thought that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
-For smaller projects, they have less of an impact (even if they're still helpful), but as your project grows, and as you work with more people, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve the problem.
+For smaller projects, they have less of an impact, even if they're still helpful.
+As your project grows, however, and as you work with more people, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve a problem.

-In the software development side of things, there are around seven tests that you'll probably interact with throughout your career, and different organizations may combine or rename a lot of these.
+In the software development side of things, there are around seven types of tests that you'll probably interact with throughout your career, and different organizations may combine or rename a lot of these.
 We're calling them 'unit', 'integration', 'functional', 'end-to-end', 'acceptance', 'performance', and 'smoke' tests.